AUGUST

 August 5

 1776 -- News arrived in Charles Town that the Declaration of Independence had been signed in Philadelphia.
 Lowcountry signers included Thomas Lynch, Arthur Middleton, Edward Rutledge and Thomas Heyward.
+It was read publicly for the first time in Charles Town at the Statehouse (now County Courthouse) and the Old Exchange Building.

 August 8

-2000 -- The wreckage of the H.L.
+2000 -- Wreckage of the H.L.
 Hunley, the first submarine to succesfully complete its military mission when it sank the USS Housatonic on Feb.
 17, 1864, was recovered off Sullivan's Island and returned to port.
 While many spectators paid to secure spots along its return route through the harbor, all they could see of the vessel at eye level was the supporting "cradle" that had brought up the sub.
 Those of us fortunate enough to be working at Historic Charleston Foundation in the Capt.
-James Missroon House at 40 East Bay Street, however, were greatly surpised when the recovery ship veered off its announced route and passed directly east of our offices.
+James Missroon House at 40 East Bay St., however, were greatly surpised when the recovery ship veered off its announced route and passed directly east of our offices.
 Racing out to the fire escape on the third floor, we could see directly down into the very body of the Hunley.

 August 11